 - Write down your experience in completing this process and how it has–and will–benefit you now and moving forward into the new year.

-I hope this process has provided you with some insights and learnings from your 2018 that was, and has given you a fresh perspective moving forward into 2019.
+I hope this process has provided you with some insights and learnings from your year that was, and has given you a fresh perspective moving forward into the new.
 I know that I am excited for everything that is in store for me!
 What’s on the cards for you?